 - CAS or Shibboleth URL: If you are using CAS or Shibboleth authentication, enter a fully-qualified URL to replace the OU Campus default login page.
 For CAS, this should be the CAS service's base URL (without the trailing

 - Announcement URL: If you are using the default OU Campus login page (LDAP or no external authentication), you can change the content that displays on the page.
 Enter a full URL of a webpage into the field, and the content is loaded into the iframe on the login page.
 The page must be HTTPS, but can be any web format.
 The recommended size is 720 x 600.

 - Logout URL: Set the page that shows up after a user logs out.
 This is required if you are using CAS or Shibboleth.

 Web HooksLink to this section

-By setting a web hook, you can have OU Campus trigger code you write when specified files are published.
-On file publish, OU Campus sends an HTTP post containing JSON data about the publish to the specified URL.
-Whatever actions then happen depend on the URL content, what data it is programmed to receive, etc.
+By setting a web hook, you can have OU Campus trigger code you write when specified files perform an action.
+On the action, OU Campus sends an HTTP post containing JSON data about the action to the specified URL.
+Whatever happens then depend on the URL content, what data it is programmed to receive, etc.

-Files must be opted in via folder or site access settings to trigger the web hook.
-Once opted in, any publish across any site goes to the one web hook specified for the account.
-This is because a single action can trigger file publishes across multiple sites.
+Folders must be opted in via folder or site access settings for files within to trigger the web hook.
+Once opted in, any action across any site goes to the one web hook specified for the account.
+This is because a single action can trigger actions across multiple sites, such as republishing an asset that causes page publishes.
 Bigger operations such as site publish send two web hooks, one for the planned action and one for once the action completes.
-For publishes triggered not directly by the user but by another OU Campus action (e.g. asset publish, publish triggered by renaming or moving files), only the site-level web hook is activated, should it be on.
+For actions triggered not directly by the user but by another OU Campus action (e.g. asset publish, publish triggered by renaming or moving files), only the site-level web hook is activated, should it be on.
 If any files in a batch publish trigger a web hook, then data on all files in the publish/entire publish operation is sent to the web hook.

 Auxiliary SitesLink to this section